Notes on specific toolchain features

 Crosstool-NG has experimental support for building multilib toolchain.
 There are a few caveats though:

-• Buildroot does not accept the toolchains if the produced libraries are scattered across separate subdirectories.
-For example, on AArch64 the GNU libc installs its dynamic linker into /lib, while the rest of the dynamic libraries are installed into /lib64.
+.
 Crosstool-NG offers a configuration option to combine the libraries into a single library directory; it is turned on by default for non-multilib builds.
 For multilib builds, it is not recommended to turn it on unless your multilib configuration uses separate sysroots for all variants.
-At this time, only the SuperH architecture is known to do that.
+At this time, only the SuperH architecture is known to do that. - Starting with version 2016.02, Buildroot is rejecting the toolchains

-• Starting with version 2016.02, Buildroot is rejecting the toolchains with /etc/ld.so.conf present in sysroot.
-Generation of this file is optional in crosstool-NG; however, without this file the cross-ldd helper script will not be able to find the library dependencies residing outside of the default /lib and /usr/lib directories.
-A fix for this is planned.
+present in sysroot.
+Generation of this file is optional in crosstool-NG; however, without this file the cross-ldd helper script will not be able to find the library dependencies residing outside of the default/lib

-• Certain architectures have a fixed set of multilibs in GCC.
+flag), the selected version of GNU libc is too old and does not support multilib. - Certain architectures have a fixed set of multilibs in GCC.
 As a result, if not all of them are supported by the selected C library (glibc, uclibc), the build will fail.
 This is not a problem with crosstool-NG.

 Using crosstool-NG to build Alpha toolchains